LEVC TX vs Nissan Dynamo Electric Taxi

 Dynamo Electric Taxi

-Also, with Nissan’s e-NV200 air conditioning system, cabbies can warm up or cool down quickly in any weather at the push of a button.
-For cold mornings, the cab is equipped with a heated front seat and a heated steering wheel.
+Also, with Nissan’s e-NV200 air conditioning system, cabbies can warm up or cool down quickly in any weather with a push of a button.
+For cold mornings the cab is equipped with a heated front seat and also a heated steering wheel.

-One particularly innovative feature, the Click & Go Key fob, allows taxi owners to lock and unlock their cabs without having to get their key out, providing seamless entry.
+One feature also highly communicated is the Click & Go Key fob, allowing taxi owners to lock and unlock their cabs without having to get their key out, providing seamless entry.
 The fob can also be used for climate control.

 Price and running costs

-The LEVC TX outright price is set at £57,099.
-The taxi is also available to lease from £184.
+The LEVC TX outright price is set at £57,099, meanwhile, the taxi is also available to lease from £184.
 Included in the price is the delivery charge, first registration fee and the £7,5000 plug in taxi grant issued by the Office for Low Emission Vehicles (OLEV).
 The taxi only requires scheduled servicing every 25,000 miles.

 LEVC claims cabbies will save up to £110 a week, which will account to a total 5 year saving of £27,389.
 The taxi comes with 3 years, 120k miles full vehicle warranty and 5 years unlimited mileage battery warranty.